 - Watercress herbs thrive in full sun.

-- Ensure you give your plants adequate spacing, so they don’t compete with nutrients, space them around 9 to 12 inches apart.
+- Ensure you give your plants adequate spacing so they don't compete with nutrients, and space them around 9 to 12 inches apart.

 Sage belongs to the mint family, alongside other herbs like oregano, basil, thyme, and rosemary.
 Sage has a strong aroma and earthy flavor and is usually used in small amounts, but it's packed with essential nutrients and compounds.